whereswaldon/kfreestyle2d/README.md

 key, this is the file you're looking for.

 To start the driver, run:
-`sudo ./kfreestyle2d /dev/hidrawX` where X is the number of the raw input device for the special keys.
+`./kfreestyle2d /dev/hidrawX` where X is the number of the raw input device for the special keys.

 When the driver is running, it should create a new `/dev/input/eventXX` file,